Family Fun Things to Do in March in Vancouver

 Where: Vancouver Public Library – various branches

-Check out the Vancouver Public Library’s Spring Break events calendar for an impressive range of fun activities and programs to enjoy over two weeks.
-From Secret Message Scavenger Hunt to Jam Session for Kids: Ukuleles to Character Party: Pokemon!, there’s something that’s sure to appeal to every school-age kid.
+Check out the Vancouver Public Library’s events events in March for an impressive range of fun activities and programs to enjoy throughout the month.
+From LEGO Block Parties to Family Fort Fun, there’s something that’s sure to appeal to every little and school-age kid.

 When: Varied dates and times